 If the question starts with "How did my portfolio behave?"
 Ask IBKR is the better fit.

-For a more focused look at this tool alone, see: /article/interactive-brokers-ask-ibkr-ai-assistant-review-2026.
+For a more focused look at this tool alone, see: Ask IBKR Review: Is the AI Portfolio Assistant Worth Using?
+(2026).

 4. InvestMentor: the education-first tool that serves a different audience